moby/moby/docs/sources/introduction/understanding-docker.md

 ## Features of Docker

-In order to get a truly good grasp of full range of capabilities of Docker, one would need to take a look at its [User's Manual](http://docs.docker.io).
-Here, we will just attempt to summarize those features and give you an idea of what can be achieved with Docker.
+In order to get a good grasp of the capabilities of Docker you should read the [User's Manual](http://docs.docker.io).
+Let's look at a summary of Docker's features to give you an idea of how Docker might be useful to you.

 ### User centric and simple to use

 *Docker is made for humans.*

 It's easy to get started and easy to build and deploy applications with
 Docker: or as we say "*dockerise*" them!
+As much of Docker as possible uses plain English for commands and tries to be as lightweight and transparent as possible.
+We want to get out of the way so you can build and deploy your applications.

 ### Docker is Portable

 *Dockerise And Go!*

 Docker containers are highly portable.
+Docker provides a standard container format to hold your applications:

+* You take care of your applications inside the container, and;
+* Docker takes care of managing the container.

-Any machine, be it bare-metal or virtualized can run any Docker container.
+Any machine, be it bare-metal or virtualized, can run any Docker container.
 The sole requirement is to have Docker installed.

 **This translates to:**